A Beginner's Guide to Freezer Paper Appliqué

 Freezer Paper Appliqué Tutorial Freezer Paper Appliqué Tutorial

-Choose a matching thread that blends in with your appliqué and stitch around the edges using stitches of your choice.
-You can make a few samples to find the best settings on your machine: Hem Stitch, ZigZag Stitch, Blanket Stitch, Satin Stitch or other decorative stitches.
+Choose a thread color that blends with your appliqué and stitch around the edges using your preferred machine stitch.
+Try a few samples to find the look you like best:

 Freezer Paper Appliqué Tutorial

-This tutorial features images related to my Josefina and Jeffery Elephant Pillow pattern.
+This tutorial features images from Josefina and Jeffery Elephant Pillow pattern.

 Josefina and Jeffery Elephant Pillow Quilting Pattern